Meet your 2026 Board Members

 Shortly after Jim was licensed in 2014, he became involved with Mountain View ARES, and is now an Assistant Emergency Coordinator.
 He is a member of the Silicon Valley Volunteer Examiners team and helps administer ham license exams.

 Jim also enjoys volunteering with food sorting and distribution for Second Harvest of Silicon Valley, and ushering for the Mountain View Center for Performing Arts and Theatreworks productions at Lucy Stern Theatre.
-He is a new member of SPECS and looks forward to learning more about the organization while serving as Treasurer.
+He is a new member of SPECS and looks forward to learning more about the organization while serving as Treasurer

-Stiv Ostenberg K9STV
+Stiv Ostenberg, K9STV

 Director, Mountain View